mogulbaig/java/oop.md

 }
 ```

-It is not possible to have two methods implementation that differ only in their return types.
-Below code will result in compilation error!
+* Two methods that differ only in their return types is not possible

 ```java
 public int multiply(int a, int b) {